mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: warning Cross-account access enabled buckets
-If the ACL of buckets is modified to allow access from another account as shown above (read access to buckets of `archive` object storage service using the credentials of `store` object storage service), it's necessary to understand that these are not implicitly listed among all available buckets of `store` object storage service (for example, using `s3Client.ListBuckets(ctx, nil)`).
+If the ACL of buckets is modified to allow access from another account as shown above (read access to buckets of `archive` object storage service using the credentials of `store` object storage service), it's important to understand that these are not implicitly listed among all available buckets of `store` object storage service (for example, using `s3Client.ListBuckets(ctx, nil)`).
 They are called **external buckets**.
 You need to access them explicitly based on their known bucket names.
 :::
 <!-- markdownlint-enable DOCSMD004 -->

-## Adding a new bucket's object (with body or a file)
+## Adding a new bucket object (with body or a file)

 Once you have the `getCredentials`, `getUniqueBucketName`, and `getS3Client` functions from the previous code snippet (supposing all declared variables are also accessible), you can put a new object inside a bucket.
 You have to have WRITE permissions on a bucket to add an object to it.